thinkshout/thinkshout/_case_studies/travel-oregon.md

   - section-title:
     section-description: |
-      One of our goals was to create an experience that would invite users to uncover more activities and more content throughout the site.
+      One of our primary goals was to create an experience that would invite users to discover more activities and resources throughout the site.
 We did this by leveraging their editorial content (1,947 trip ideas) to contextualize the 10,716 (at launch) listings that are maintained in Oregon Tourism Information System (OTIS), their tourism database, and inspire travel to Oregon.
 However, figuring out how to utilize this vast amount of content proved to be a bit of a challenge -- but not impossible!

       In addition, midway through the project, Travel Oregon went through a rebrand which proved to be a huge lift for all involved.
 The previous site was filled with whimsy, illustrations, and generally had a warm, earthy feel.
 The new brand pushed the site into a modern aesthetic.
 Some key design choices were made to retain the playful vibe expected from Travel Oregon's fan base, however their future presence needed to feel clean, bright, and inspired.